MIDS-scaling-up/v2/week13/labs/README.md

 # Note BusID above, e.g. PCI:0:7:0 and replace BUSID with it below
 nvidia-xconfig -a --allow-empty-initial-configuration --use-display-device=None --virtual=1920x1200 --busid $BUSID
 ```
+Next, make sure to remove the ServerLayout and Screen sections from /etc/X11/xorg.conf.

 Now we should be ready to start our X and VNC server!
 ```
 xinit &